simonmichael/hledger/doc/relnotes.md

 - bs/bse/cf/is no longer show the unsupported --budget option in their help. [#2302]

 - The print command now ignores --depth entirely.
 Previously, a depth limit caused it to show only transactions referencing accounts as deep or deeper than that.

 - Week periods beginning in the previous year are now shown correctly.
-Eg the week beginning 2024-12-30 (which is week 1 of 2025 because the thursday falls in 2025) was previously shown as 2024-W01, and is now shown as 2025-W01. [#2304]
+  Eg the week beginning 2024-12-30 (which is week 1 of 2025 because the thursday falls in 2025) was previously shown as 2024-W01, and is now shown as 2025-W01.
+  [#2304]

 Features

-- `run` and `repl` are new commands which run multiple commands without re-parsing data files, so they run faster. `run` runs a sequence of commands from files or command line arguments, and `repl` provides an interactive prompt with readline-style history.
+- `run` and `repl` are new commands which run multiple commands without re-parsing data files, so they run faster.
+  `run` runs a sequence of commands from files or command line arguments, and `repl` provides an interactive prompt with readline-style history.
   (Dmitry Astapov, Simon Michael, [#2323], [#2328])

 - `commands` is a new explicit command for showing the commands list; it's useful in the REPL.
   With --builtin, it shows only the builtin commands.

 - hledger can now read CSV/SSV/TSV data in encodings other than UTF8, using the new `encoding` CSV rule.
 (Joschua Kesper,  [#2319])

-- `if` matchers in CSV rules now allow multiple matchers to be combined on the same line, separated by `&&` (AND) or `&& !` (AND NOT).
+- `if` matchers in CSV rules can now be combined on the same line, separated by `&&` (AND) or `&& !` (AND NOT).
 This makes `if` tables more expressive.
   Examples:

       if %description amazon && %date 2025-02-22
           account2 expenses:books

       if,account2
       %description amazon && %date 2025-02-22, expenses:books

-  For consistency, the next-line `&` operator may now also be written as `&&`.
+  The next-line `&` operator also may now be written as `&&`, for consistency.
   (Thomas Miedema, [#2333])

 Improvements

-- Two more file extensions are now recognised as possible hledger addon commands: `.osh` and `.ysh`.

-- Terminal width is now detected more robustly by using the POSIX API.
-This means eg that register commands use the proper terminal width in more environments, eg when $TERM or $COLUMNS do not have a correct/up-to-date value, and on Windows. hledger no longer uses COLUMNS.
+- Terminal width is now detected more robustly, using the POSIX API.
+  This means that register commands will more reliably use the proper terminal width, eg when $TERM or $COLUMNS do not have a correct value, and on Windows. hledger no longer uses $COLUMNS.
-  (gesh, [#2332, #2340])
+  (gesh, [#2332], [#2340])

+- Error messages (first line) in the terminal are now shown in red (and bold), and warning messages are shown in yellow, when ANSI codes are supported and permitted.

+- --pivot can now also pivot on amount quantity (`amt`), amount cost (`cost`), and/or commodity symbol (`comm` or `cur`).

+- The close command's --migrate flag has been renamed to `--clopen`.
+  The start: tag has been renamed to `clopen:`, and its default value now excludes the new file's extension.
+  And close --assign's tag has been renamed to `assign:`.

 - The print command now supports the --invert flag. [#2314]

-- --pivot can now also pivot on amount quantity (`amt`), amount cost (`cost`), and/or commodity symbol (`comm` or `cur`).

-- imp:close: omit file extension from tag value

-- close --migrate has been renamed to close --clopen.

-- The close command's start: tag has been renamed to `clopen:`.
-And its default value now excludes the file extension.

-- close --assign's tag has been renamed to `assign:`.

 - The roi command is now faster: it no longer checks every day with P directive, and the "one period per report interval" case has been optimised.
   (Dmitry Astapov)

-- Error messages (first line) in the terminal are now shown in red (and bold), and warning messages are shown in yellow, when ANSI codes are supported and permitted.
+- Two more file extensions are now recognised as possible hledger addon
+  commands: `.osh` and `.ysh`.

 Docs